a-barlow/quantr/README.md

   column at a time.
 In the near future, this will be resolved.
 - There is **no noise** consideration, or ability to introduce noise.
 - There is **no ability to add classical circuits**.
+- The circuit size has an **upper bound of 50 qubits**.
+Although, due to incomplete optimisations, it's recommended that the circuit size should be much less.

 ### Conventions